-Using a Primary/System Password
+Using a Primary Password

-The primary (system) password allows you to protect the computer from unauthorized access.
+The primary password allows you to protect the computer from unauthorized access.

-Access User Accounts from the Control Panel to create user accounts and add or change passwords.
 After assigning a primary password, you must enter it each time you turn on your computer.
+The following message appears each time you turn on the